Studio-Quatro/job-finder/docs/2-first_approach.md

 ## Time estimation for deploy a MVP

-This preliminary estimations could vary a lot after we hold the first meeting with technical team, but give an idea of time, complexity and budget.
+Rough estimations of time, complexity and budget.

 - First six weeks cicle: BASIC and functional MVP.
 - Two weeks cool down.